Abdukerim Abbasov: Early life

 Abdukerim Abbasov was born in 1921 in Przhevalsk, Soviet Union, now Karakol, Kyrgyzstan.
 His family's ancestral home is Artush in the far west of Xinjiang, and in 1926 they moved to Ghulja (Yining).
 Abdukerim attended primary school in Uqturpan (Wushi) in southern Xinjiang and then enrolled in the Xinjiang Province No. 1 Middle School in the provincial capital, Dihua (now Ürümqi) in 1936.
 The school was one of the first modern multiethnic schools in the region.
 Abdukerim began to learn Chinese and joined an anti-imperialist society organized by Chinese Communist Party (CCP) members.
-In 1937, he met Saifuddin Azizi, who had returned from exile in the Soviet Union and gave him books on Marxism–Leninism.
+In 1937, he met Seypidin Azizi, who had returned from exile in the Soviet Union and gave him books on Marxism–Leninism.
 In August 1938, Abdukerim enrolled in the High School of the Xinjiang Academy and studied under political science teacher, Lin Jilu, who was a Chinese communist.
 Liu tutored Abdukerim in Chinese and Mao Zedong's writings.
 Abdukerim also learned about the guerilla warfare tactics of the Chinese Red Army and the Long March.
 In 1939, he participated in the Xinjiang Academy Summer Tour Group to Ili, organized by the academy's president Du Chongyuan, and toured his home region with Chinese communists.

 At that time, Sheng Shicai, the Soviet-friendly, Chinese warlord who ruled of Xinjiang, shifted his political allegiance to the Chinese Nationalist government, and launched a crackdown on communist and pro-Soviet activities.
 Abdukerim's father was arrested and Abdukerim was expelled from school and sent to teach at a primary school in Shawan County in the Dzungar Basin of northern Xinjiang.
 In Shawan, he translated Mao Zedong's essay On Protracted War into Uyghur.
 In 1942, he was permitted to return home to Ghulja where he initially taught at the Ili High School for Girls and then served as an interpreter for the local government.